Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 ECS Fargate:

 Auto-scaling based on metrics (CPU, memory, custom).
 Configure minimum/maximum task counts.
 Scale from min tasks to max tasks based on load.
 Cold starts when scaling from 0 (if allowed).
+Container restart timeout limited to 120 seconds.

 State Management